packettide/bree/readme.md

 Install with composer by adding this line to your 'require' block:

     "packettide/bree": "@dev"

 In Laravel4 add `'Packettide\Bree\BreeServiceProvider',` to the providers array in app/config/app.php

-Alternatively you can add a use statement to the file where Bree will be used: `use Packettide\Bree\Model as Bree;`

 ##Usage